King Min of Qi: Life

 At the end of his reign, after King Min had angered even his own generals who were defending Qi, his capital city of Linzi was invaded and sacked in 284 BC by General Yue Yi of Yan, partly at the instigation of King Min's advisor Su Qin.
 "The army of Yan entered the capital...fighting with each other over the great quantity of bronze stored in the treasury."
 The king fled to Ju, which along with Jimo was one of the only two Qi cities that remained unoccupied.
 All but two cities of Qi were conquered.
 Even after his defeat, King Min never blamed himself; he agreed with an obsequious advisor who said, "Your majesty had the title of Sovereign of the East and in fact controlled the world.
 You left your state to live in Wey with a manner that expressed complete satisfaction."
 But the king was then captured, and his former minister, Nao Chi (淖齒), of Chu, confronted the king: " 'For hundreds of miles about your districts... garments have been wet with blood....
 Did the king know this?'
 'I did not.'...
 'Can such a person remain unpunished?' cried Nao Chi and executed King Min in the drum-square at Ju."
 Another account says Nao Chi "bound King Min by his joints and suspended him from a beam in the ancestral temple.
 There the king hung all night and died the next day."
 He is often cited in literature as a warning example of a ruler who would not listen to good advisors but believed bad ones.
 "This is the reason Qi was defeated on the banks of the Ji River and the country of Qi became a wasteland....King Min died as a result of his arrogance over the greatness of Qi."

 Nao Chi was killed by one of King Min's followers, Wangsun Jia, who with Tian Dan then reconquered the seventy cities of Qi, found Tian Fazhang 田法章, King Min's son, who had "cast off his robes of royalty and fled to the house of the king's astrologer where he worked as a gardener", and set him on the throne (King Xiang of Qi).
 Qi never regained its power.
-However, it survived as a kingdom and was the last independent land to succumb to the unification of China under Qin Shi Huang in 221 BC.
+However, it survived as a kingdom and was the last independent land to succumb to the unification of China proper under Qin Shi Huang in 221 BC.